-- \ When connecting the recorder to a digital mixing console as shown in the example above, unlike connecting to an analog console, both digital devices must be synchronized with each other.
+- When connecting the recorder to a digital mixing console as shown in the example above, unlike connecting to an analog console, both digital devices must be synchronized with each other.

 To achieve this, use "word clock," the signal for synchronization. - Word clock is used to synchronize all digital words in a system.
 Normally one digital devices in the system acts as a master of word clock, and the other devices act as slaves.
 All the slave devices receive the word clock fed from the master device and synchronize to it.
 In the example above, the recorder acts as a word clock master and the digital mixing console acts as a slave and synchronizes with the recorder.
-The word clock is fed from the WORD OUT terminal of the recorder to the WORD IN terminal of the digital mixing console. - \ Note that the master word clock setting of the digital mixing console must match the recorder's sampling frequency.
-See the instruction manual of the digital mixing console for details. - To execute the digital multitrack recording using a digital mixing console, see "Basic digital recording" on page 17 for details about the digital multitrack recording using a digital mixing console.
+The word clock is fed from the [WORD INPUT] terminal of the digital mixing console. - Note that the master word clock setting of the digital mixing console must match the recorder's sampling frequency.
+See the instruction manual of the digital mixing console for details.

+To execute the digital multitrack recording using a digital mixing console, see "Basic digital recording" on page "18" for details about the digital multitrack recording using a digital mixing console.